-- The Bank's operations are regulated and supervised by Bank of Thailand.
+Our operations throughout the world are regulated and supervised by relevant authorities in each of the jurisdictions in which we conduct business.
 Such regulation focuses on licensing, capital adequacy, liquidity, risk concentration, conduct of business as well as organizational and reporting requirements.
-The European Central Bank in connection with the competent authorities of EU members which joined the Single Supervisory Mechanism via the Joint Supervisory Team act in cooperation as DB Group primary supervisors to monitor the Group's compliance with the German Banking Act and other applicable laws and regulations as well as the CRR/CRD 4 framework and respective implementations into German law. - Several layers of management provide cohesive risk governance: - The Branch Management Board (BMB) is aware and kept regularly informed on special developments in our risk situation, risk management and risk controlling, as well as on our reputation and material litigation cases.
+The European Central Bank (the "ECB") in connection with the competent authorities of EU countries which joined the Single Supervisory Mechanism via the Joint Supervisory Team act in cooperation as our primary supervisors to monitor our compliance with the German Banking Act and other applicable laws and regulations.

+Several layers of management provide cohesive risk governance:

+• The Supervisory Board is informed regularly on our risk situation, risk management and risk controlling, as well as on our reputation and material litigation cases.
+It has formed various